** This Charlottesville Travel Guide was Updated: 4/22/19

 You guys, it is finally here: my ultimate guide to Charlottesville, VA!
-ICYMI, my boyfriend lives in Charlottesville, and I’ve been visiting quite frequently over the last year.
+ICYMI, my boyfriend lives in Charlottesville, and I’ve been visiting quite frequently over the last year (and I ended up moving there too!)
 I fell in love with the city the first time I visited, and whenever there was an opportunity to visit, you better believe I hopped on a train and experienced this charming little town time and time again.
 I can wholeheartedly say that Charlottesville is one of the most beautiful places I’ve ever visited, and it makes me proud to be a Virginia native.

 The one thing I love most about Charlottesville is the people.
-Despite the events that occurred last August, I can honestly say that the real citizens of Charlottesville are incredibly progressive.
+Despite the events that occurred in August 2017, I can honestly say that the actual citizens of Charlottesville are incredibly progressive.
 I’ve only been treated with kindness and respect when I’ve visited, and I hope more people can get to know the real spirit of Charlottesville.

-How to Get There & How to Get Around
+How to Get to Charlottesville VA & How to Get Around

 Charlottesville is approximately a 2-hour drive from Washington, D.C. (give or take a few for traffic!)
 You’ll take I-66 down to U.S. 29 and it will lead you straight into town.
 Since I don’t have a car, Amtrak is my preferred method of transport to and from Charlottesville.
 The train station is right in the heart of downtown, and you can either walk to UVA’s campus from the station or take a 5-minute Uber to the Downtown Mall.
 Street parking in Downtown Charlottesville is very limited, so I prefer to travel without a car and take Uber/Lyft around town when I need it!

-Things to Do in Charlottesville – Where to Stay
+Things to Do in Charlottesville VA – Where to Stay

 - Airbnb: Hotel space is extremely limited in Charlottesville.
 They’re opening 2 new hotels downtown this year, but in the meantime, it’s still really tough to book a room on the weekend.
 There are plenty of Airbnb’s in town, and I would recommend this option if you’re traveling with a large group of people (I see you, bachelorette parties!)
 A group of my friends rented this house last spring, and we loved it — great host, and only a short Uber ride from the Downtown Mall!

-Things to Do in Charlottesville – Wineries & Vineyards
+Things to Do in Charlottesville VA – Wineries & Vineyards

 I’m going to try to keep this as brief as possible, but I’ve fallen in love with so many wineries/vineyards here over the last year.
 If I *had* to pick favorites, Stinson Vineyards has one of the best rosés I’ve had (they’re offering two varietals at the moment!), Afton Mountain Vineyards has the most incredible views and delicious, dry wines, and Gabriele Rausse Winery is a local favorite that offers food and wine pairings.
 But really, you can’t go wrong with any of these picks below!

-Also, the best way to get to wineries is to hire a car for the day.
+Your best bet would be to either pick a friend who will be a DD for the day or hiring a car service.
 I’d highly recommend Monticello Wine Tour — the drivers are incredibly knowledgeable, and will help you craft the perfect itinerary!

-Things to Do in Charlottesville – Breweries, Distilleries & Cideries
+Things to Do in Charlottesville VA – Breweries, Distilleries & Cideries

 Not a big fan of wine?
 No problem!
 There are dozens of delicious breweries, cideries, and distilleries in the Charlottesville area to try — and most of them have stunning views!